yzhao062/pyod/README.rst

 Welcome to PyOD, a versatile Python library for detecting anomalies in multivariate data.
 Whether you're tackling a small-scale project or large datasets, PyOD offers a range of algorithms to suit your needs.

 * **For time-series outlier detection**, please use `TODS <https://github.com/datamllab/tods>`_.

 * **For graph outlier detection**, please use `PyGOD <https://pygod.org/>`_.

 * **Performance Comparison \& Datasets**: We have a 45-page, the most comprehensive `anomaly detection benchmark paper <https://www.andrew.cmu.edu/user/yuezhao2/papers/22-neurips-adbench.pdf>`_.
 The fully `open-sourced ADBench <https://github.com/Minqi824/ADBench>`_ compares 30 anomaly detection algorithms on 57 benchmark datasets.

 * **Learn more about anomaly detection** \@ `Anomaly Detection Resources <https://github.com/yzhao062/anomaly-detection-resources>`_

+* **PyOD on Distributed Systems**: you could also run `PyOD on databricks <https://www.databricks.com/blog/2023/03/13/unsupervised-outlier-detection-databricks.html>`_.

 ----